Start. Improve. Succeed.

 For beginners, our learn to skate program is an excellent starting point.
 Learn to Skate is a 6 week program that teaches the basics of ice skating such as forwards/backwards skating, cross overs, stops, and turns.
 This class is available year round and is available to those 5 and up.
 Upon completion of this class, aspiring hockey players will enter the Future Flyers program.

 The Flyers Rookie Program is an excellent starting point for young hockey players ages 5-9.
 With a single payment ($250), players gain entry to a 6 week course AND are outfitted with hockey equipment from head to toe.
 When it comes to hockey programs, this is one of the best values you'll find.
+This program is ONLY available at specific dates throughout the year.
 Upon completion of the Flyers Rookie Program, players will enter the Future Flyers program to further develop their hockey skills.

 Future Flyers is for kids 6+, and aims to teach aspiring ice hockey players the fundamentals of the sport.
 Each class begins with drills and instruction, followed by a scrimmage that encourages participants to use the skills they've learned in game situations.
 Upon completion of the Future Flyers program, players will be prepared to enter our Lite Travel Leagues, joining either the Voorhees Gladiators, or the Philadelphia Liberties.